 Bejing Daxing International Airport opened in 2019 as the world’s largest single building airport terminal.
 Its Starfish form has captured people’s imagination.
-It is expected to handle 72 million passengers per year by 2025.
-This airport is a fitting tribute to the legacy of architect Zaha Hadid, who died almost five years ago at the age of 66.
+Now that the Starfish has landed, it is expected to handle 72 million passengers per year by 2025.
+This airport is a fitting tribute to the legacy of architect Zaha Hadid, who died almost six years ago at the age of 66.

 A tribute to Architect Zaha Hadid

-This airport is a fitting tribute to architect Zaha Hadid who died on March 31, 2016, almost five years ago, at the age of 66.
-Born in Baghdad, Iraq, she studied mathematics and architecture.
-She liberated modern architecture from its rectilinear geometry to imaginative and breathtaking curves.
+This airport is a fitting tribute to architect Zaha Hadid who died on March 31, 2016 at the age of 66.
+Her greatest legacy is that she liberated modern architecture from its rectilinear geometry to imaginative and breathtaking curves.
 She was the first woman to receive the Pritzker Architecture Prize and the first woman to be individually awarded the RIBA Gold Medal from the Royal Institute of British Architects.

 The starfish has landed